Refuse collection from houses

 Every household had its own dustbin for the family's rubbish.
-Dustbins were all different sizes and shapes, because householders bought their own according to their needs and what was in the local shop at the time.
-All the dustbins were the same dark silver colour, though, because they were all galvanised to prevent them going rusty.
+These were all different sizes and shapes, because householders bought their own according to their needs and what was in the local shop at the time.
+All the dustbins were the same dark silver colour because they were galvanised to prevent them going rusty.
+Each dustbin had two handles at the side for lifting, and the lid had a handle in the middle - no wheels.
 There were of course no plastics.
-Each dustbin had two handles at the side for lifting, and the lid had a handle in the middle.

 Where dustbins were kept

 Dustbins were always kept as much out of sight as possible, but they had to be kept in front gardens because the only access to back gardens in our Victorian style terraced houses was through the house.
 (Larger houses had an alleyway going through to the back.)
 My father was a very particular person, and quite a handyman.
 So our dustbin stood on tiles with a privet hedge on one side to make it as inconspicuous as possible.
-Apart from on collection day, it couldn't be seen from the street or parlour window.
+In fact, it couldn't normally be seen from the street or parlour window.

 On collection day, one of my parents would carry the dustbin out onto the pavement.
-Then once the dustman had emptied the bin, they would carry it back behind its privet hedge and disinfect it with a pink powder.
+Then, once the dustman had emptied it, they would carry it back behind its privet hedge and disinfect it with a pink powder.

 The dustman's hat

-Quite apart from that, for a few coppers tip at any time of the year, dustmen would take away larger things that we no longer needed.
+At any time of the year, for a tip of a few coppers, dustmen would always take away larger things that we no longer needed.
 This was quite a source of income for them because they invariably knew how to dispose of most things profitably.

-There seemed to be less rubbish then than now because everything that might possibly be useful was used in some way.
-Usually someone who could make use of unwanted things, and if not, the rag and bone man would take things away to sell on.
+In fact, though, there seemed to be less rubbish then than today because everything that might possibly be useful was used in some way.
+Usually someone could make use of unwanted things, and if not, the dustman or the rag and bone man would take things away to sell on.